siddarthanath/ICL-Year-2-Mathematics-Group-Project/README.md

   - This can be done, for example, by recording an MS Teams session, in which you take turns to voice over different parts of a shared slide presentation.
   - Note that there should be an overall flow to your presentation, it should not be 4 or 5 individual presentations glued together.
 <br/>
+## <ins>Project Grading</ins>:
+Written report (80%)
+Presentation – 20%; Contents – 40%; Mathematical Rigour, Initiative and Bonus – 20%
+The project will be marked by two members of staff with expertise in the broad area of the project.
+Usually, every member of the group receives the same mark for the written report.
+Oral presentation (20%)
+The mark is based on the assessment of the two markers who will also mark your written report.
+The assessors will award individual marks for each student presenting.